MohamedRamzi9/Tutorial/C++/index.md

 		1. enum base type
 1. control statements
 	1. if else
+		1. if init statment
 	1. if constexpr else
+		1. if constexpr init statement
 	1. if consteval else
+	1. if !consteval else
 	1. switch case default break
 	1. label goto
 	1. return
 	1. return void
 1. loop statements
 	1. for
+	1. range for
-	1. range for b
+		1. range for with initializer
 	1. while
 	1. do while
 	1. break
 	1. continue
-1. deduction guides
-1. lambdas
+1. lambdas🟢🟢🟢
 	1. lambda capture
 		1. reference capture
 		1. value capture